-'Debt Relief' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Debt Relief' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Debt relief refers to the effective reorganizing of any form of debt so that the indebted party experiences at least some debt forgiveness.
 This could be complete or partial relief of debt from a large or even overwhelming burden.
 It is possible for it to take a wide range of scenarios.
 Relief might be offered in the form of lowering the aggregate principal in whole or in part.
 It might also be accomplished through lengthening the loan term or reducing the total interest rate and payments of loans which are due.

 Debt relief also relates to debt forgiveness in order to stop the growth of the principal or at least to slow it down.
 This can be done for groups ranging from individual people to companies or multinational corporations to entire nations.
 From the days of the ancient world up to the 1800s, it primarily pertained to individual and household debt.
 This especially meant freeing of slaves from indebtedness or forgiving agriculture debts.

 In the last years of the 1900s, the use of the phrase changed to cover mostly debt of the Third World.
 This began with the skyrocketing debt from the Latin American Debt Crisis that included such countries as Mexico and Argentina.
 By the early years of the 2000s, the phrase had greater application to individuals in wealthy countries that had been ravaged by housing and credit bubbles.